 To enlarge, hover over the imageClick the image to enlarge

-Acoustic Guitar (Peace of Mind Warranty: Up to 6 months) We will provide free service for any malfunctions occurring during normal use within one month or six months after purchase.
+Acoustic Guitars (Peace of Mind Warranty: Up to 6 months) We will provide free service for defects arising from normal use within 1 month or 6 months after purchase.

-Wind instruments (up to 1 year) Upon arrival, we perform internal tube cleaning, appropriate replacement of consumables, and necessary repairs and maintenance.
-Should the instrument malfunction or cease to produce sound during normal use, we will address the issue free of charge.
+Wind Instruments (Up to 1 year) We perform internal cleaning, appropriate replacement of consumables, and necessary repairs/maintenance upon arrival.
+If the instrument malfunctions or stops producing sound during normal use, we will provide free service.